IVA Bank Account – Basic Bank Accounts

 Why do I need to move banks?

-Further more, they do not need to seek permission from you, the account holder, before they exercise this right.
+They do not need to seek permission from you, the account holder, before they exercise this right.

 What if I don't have debts with my current bank?

-Your new bank account must not have any credit facility attached to it.
-There should be no overdraft, no cheque book and no credit card attached to the account.
+There should be no overdraft, no cheque book and no credit card associated with the account.

 Once opened, the day to day differences between a current account and a basic account are minimal.